pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_page_fonts`         PDF only: make a list of fonts on a page :meth:`Document.get_page_images`        PDF only: make a list of images on a page :meth:`Document.get_page_labels`        PDF only: list of page label definitions :meth:`Document.get_page_numbers`       PDF only: get page numbers having a given label :meth:`Document.get_page_xobjects`      PDF only: make a list of XObjects on a page :meth:`Document.get_toc`                extract the table of contents :meth:`Document.get_page_pixmap`        create a pixmap of a page by page number :meth:`Document.get_page_text`          extract the text of a page by page number
+:meth:`Document.get_oc`                 PDF only: get OCG /OCMD xref of image / form xobject :meth:`Document.get_ocgs`               PDF only: info on all optional content groups :meth:`Document.get_ocmd`               PDF only: retrieve definition of an :data:`OCMD` :meth:`Document.get_page_fonts`         PDF only: list of fonts referenced by a page :meth:`Document.get_page_images`        PDF only: list of images referenced by a page :meth:`Document.get_page_labels`        PDF only: list of page label definitions :meth:`Document.get_page_numbers`       PDF only: get page numbers having a given label :meth:`Document.get_page_xobjects`      PDF only: list of XObjects referenced by a page :meth:`Document.get_toc`                extract the table of contents :meth:`Document.get_page_pixmap`        create a pixmap of a page by page number :meth:`Document.get_page_text`          extract the text of a page by page number